A mobile agency that has earned fortunes is in the continuous threat

 Mobile advertising fraud is a real concern for the mobile app industry.
 As budget moves to your mobile business so do the fraudsters to get the benefit of the same by following the trail the money is flowing through.
 Mobile fraud may impact your business greatly, which makes it important to look forward to apt ways of fighting against app install frauds.
 Just focusing on the performance of app marketing, especially on installs is going to do no good for you.
-You need to have a well-developed action plan to conquer the battle.
+You need to have a well-developed action plan which is also delivered by some of the top marketing agencies of the world to conquer the battle.

 If data is to be believed, mobile frauds alone accounted a whopping $2 billion previous year.
 And while the exact data is just difficult to pin down, the related data also suggests ad fraud happening across the entire app development ecosystem.
 Marketing Science claiming app inventory fraudulent to be 40% upward and from a report from Tune the fraud levels are over 20% in the entire ad network channels.